Dennis The Fox: 2004–17: Mothertrucker (A Slight Return)

-Along the way over-the-top hyper-hyperbolic reviews of the album began surfacing in publications including The Stranger magazine.
+The album was then reviewed by The Stranger.
 Patrick “The Lama” Lundborg, author of the Acid Archives book from 2006 described Mothertrucker as being a “Priceless loungerock extravaganza like if Jade Stone & Luv had John Ylvisaker on vocals.”
-In 2013 noted collector and operator of the Now-Again label, Eothen “Egon” Alapatt, commented in an interview about Caldirola: “This guy really had it all and is one of the nicest, most normal guys you’ll ever meet.
+In 2013, Eothen “Egon” Alapatt commented in an interview about Caldirola: “This guy really had it all and is one of the nicest, most normal guys you’ll ever meet.
 He just happened to make an album that sounds as if some seedy weirdo Northwestern biker dreg made it on his way to the pen.”